-The new generation of practitioners and leaders understand the key categories of organisational data, how People Analytics fits within the overall operational data strategy, and most importantly, the workplace strategies that actively influence the overall performance of their company.
+Today’s CHROs make data-driven decisions that have a ripple impact on the entire organisation.
+This new generation of HR professionals understands the key categories of organisational data, how people analytics fit within the overall operational data strategy, and most importantly, the workplace strategies that actively influence the overall performance of their company.

-In order to use People Analytics to support your business, you must look at four different types of data across the organisation:
+To use people analytics to support your organisation, you must look at four different types of data across the organisation:

 Organisational performance metrics

-At the top level are metrics that employee actions influence; Organisational Performance Metrics.
+At the top level are organisational performance metrics that employee actions influence.

-Many newcomers to the workplace strategy industry still rely on retention research to market and sell their tools, focusing on likelihood to leave in the next 6 months and providing things like smart alerts for retention issues.
-Both of these measures are fine, but they are truly the “basics” when it comes to HR metrics.
+Historically, human resources departments would attempt to justify investments, programs and strategies by recording and tracking the impact on employee retention.
+Many newcomers to workplace strategy still rely on retention research to market and sell their tools, focusing on likelihood to leave in the next six months and providing things like smart alerts for retention issues.
+Both of these measures are fine, but they are pretty basic when it comes to HR data.

-It is no longer necessary to indirectly relate to key business metrics.
-Rapid data gathering techniques and data analytics platforms like Qualtrics allow high performing Human Resource operators to show where there are direct correlations between their actions and the overall performance of the business.
+You no longer need to indirectly relate to key business metrics.
+Rapid data collection techniques and data analytics platforms like Qualtrics help human resources identify where there are direct correlations between their actions and overall business performance

 Workplace monitoring metrics

-The Workplace Monitoring Metrics listed below are the backbone of any strong People Analytics data analysis.
-They form the basis of what people typically call a “big data” set when merged with the other data sets to see which individual and combined elements influence the Key Organisational Metrics.
+These form the basis of what people typically call a “big data” set when they are merged with the other data sets to see which individual and combined elements influence the key organisational metrics.
+These metrics include: